 Cranes on board the carrier are used to transfer the catch from the fishing vessel to the carrier vessel.
 For transhipments from purse seine vessels to carrier vessels, a large net is either laid on deck and the fish are transferred on to the net from the fish holds, or the net is lowered into the hold itself and the fish are loaded there.
 The net is then secured to the hook on the end of the carrier's winch/boom cable by a series of ropes attached to the corners of the net and is then transferred to the carrier vessel.
 For transhipments from long line and pole and line vessels, nets may also be used in a similar way, but a method called a "swing" is commonly used.
-Every fish from a long line vessel normally has a closed loop of monofilament (fishing line) that is attached to the caudal (tail fin) area of the fish.
-In a swing, several fish are attached to the carrier vessel crane's hook and cable by ropes (i.e. a "string").
+Every fish from a long line vessel normally has a closed loop of monofilament (fishing line) that is attached to the carrier vessel crane's hook and cable by ropes (i.e. a "string").